marco-swz/abaqus-automation/README.md

     | "Up" | 1 | "Stress" | 4 | 0 | 1 | 3 | 9 | 0 |
     | "Up" | 1 | "Force" | 1 | null | null | null | null | null |

-- Multiple: The data normalized and split into multiple tables.
+- **Multiple Tables**: The data normalized and split into multiple tables.
 This eliminates duplicate information, but makes working with the data more complex.

     | step_id | step_name |
     | --- | --- |